 - Day 7.
 Hill End to Bathurst via the Bridle Track

 - Day 8.
-Bathurst to Orange
+Bathurst to Orange or alternate route

 - Day 9.
 Orange to Canowindra

 - Day 12.
 Young to Binalong